mirego/trikot/documentation/CANCELABLE.md

 ```

 ### ResettableCancelableManager
-Its a common pattern to cancel a CancelableManager and create a new CancelableManager to replace it when reseting a state.
+It's a common pattern to cancel a CancelableManager and create a new CancelableManager to replace it when reseting a state.
 This is the main use case of ResettableCancelableManager.

 *Implementation detail*
 - `ResettableCancelableManager` is a cancelable so it can be added to any other CancelableManager